-With this guiding principle and the goal of promoting the positive development of renewable energies, energy savings and future energy supply, which will benefit our children, future generations and our environment, further processes will also be electrified in the future.
-In the future, electricity storage facilities will play an important role in this energy supply design and will take on this role as the fourth element, storage, in addition to generation, transport and consumption.
+With this guiding principle and the goal of driving forward the positive development of renewable energies, energy savings and future energy supply that will benefit our children, further generations and our environment, further processes will be electrified in the future.
+In the future, electricity storage systems will play a key role in this energy supply design and will take on this role as the fourth element, storage, in addition to generation, transport and consumption.

-In 2016, a concept for customer areas combined with electric mobility for eCar and eLKW charging infrastructure will be implemented for the first time.
-Roof photovoltaic systems and PV trackers are integrated into the charging infrastructure of a forwarding company.
-This forms the basis for the future challenge of electrical drive technology.
-An electric storage plant with an output of 500 kW and 500 kWh capacity was integrated with an energy management system to optimise supply and additionally participates in the control energy.
+In 2016, a concept for customer sites combined with electromobility for eCar and eLKW charging infrastructure will be implemented in practice for the first time.
+Roof-mounted photovoltaic systems and PV trackers are integrated into the charging infrastructure of a freight forwarding company.
+This forms the basis for the future challenge of electric drive technology.
+For optimized supply, an e-storage plant with 500 kW power and 500 kWh capacity with energy management system was integrated, and also participates in the control energy and intraday trading.

-A 2.5 MW electrical storage plant was installed at the plant site so that customers can also inspect the plants directly at the plant and provides primary control energy for the transmission grid operator tennet.
+A 2.5 MW E-storage plant was installed on the factory premises so that customers can also visit the plants directly, and provides primary control power for the transmission system operator tennet.